quentinlegot/quentinlegot/README.md

 I'm Quentin, a 22 years old French student.

-I validated my computer science license in 2022 at Université de Caen Normandie and I'm now working in a master's degree in computer science in a Network speciality at Université de Rennes 1.
+I validated my computer science bachelor in 2022 at Université de Caen Normandie and I'm now working in a master's degree in computer science in a Network speciality at Université de Rennes 1.

 ## Known programming languages, Framework and others technologies: